Modular memristor model with synaptic-like plasticity and volatile memory: Results

-In this section, we adapt the local variables synaptic STDP model, as presented in \citep{r:gerstner14}, to a one-port physical electronic device, making it compatible with the standard memristive framework.
-This model provides a phenomenological description of synaptic weight parameter changes based on relative timing of two classes of spiking inputs: presynaptic and postsynaptic.
-Notably, due to its abstract formulation, the model can be generalized beyond neural systems, provided the two input classes are reinterpreted in an appropriate manner.
+In this section, we adapt the local variables synaptic STDP model, as presented in \citep{r:gerstner14}, to a one-port physical electronic device, making it compatible with the standard memristive systems framework.
+The model provides a phenomenological description of synaptic weight parameter changes based on relative timing of two classes of spiking inputs: presynaptic and postsynaptic.
+Notably, due to its abstract formulation, it can be generalized beyond neural systems, provided the two input classes are reinterpreted in an appropriate manner.

 To begin, recall the synaptic model's original formulation and interpretation.
 We consider the synaptic weight variable $w$, whose dynamics are driven by presynaptic and postsynaptic spike trains $\sub{S}{pre}$ and $\sub{S}{post}$, respectively.
 Denote by $(t_f)$ and $(t^n)$ the presynaptic and postsynaptic spike time sequences.
 The spike trains are then modeled as a series of Dirac impulses at the corresponding times: